-6 Tips to Improve Parent-Teacher Communication
+6 Tips for Parent-Teacher Communication

 Keeping a clear, reliable and steady stream of communication between your school and your students’ parents is essential.
 Not only does this significantly contribute towards parents having a positive experience and therefore being more likely to continue sending their children to your school, but anticipating when parents are likely to seek further information from you saves you crucial administrative time that would otherwise be spent replying to numerous communications from parents.